markvalyavka/film_locations_map/README.md

 The overall film pool is ~250,000 films and locations.
 This data is first filtered by year input, and then by distance to input location.
-(10 closest are taken) The real location in coordinated is calculate only for 50 films, for speed purposes.
+(10 closest are taken) The real location in coordinates is calculated only for 50 films, for speed purposes.
 Nevertheless, the locations are pretty accurate, although different each time.

 /* map_{year}.html file structure */